A coming soon page is a temporary page on your website that is displayed to all visitors.

 A coming soon page is much more than a page that says Coming Soon! with a countdown.
 It needs to be strategic.
 It needs to invite visitors to take action.

-For professional coaches, consultants or speakers, you’ll likely have one of the following calls-to-action:
+For service-providers and service-based businesses, you’ll likely have one of the following calls-to-action:

 - Subscribe to your list.

 - Book a consult call.

 In some instances, you’ll have all of the above… but you’ll want to have a primary.
 Don’t make things complicated on your visitors, make it crystal clear on the action you want them to take.

 Once you decide on the primary call to action, next comes the copy.